DataBiosphere/terra-data-catalog/scripts/workspace-conversion/README.md

-## Converting Workspace Dataset Attributes to Snapshot Data
+## Converting Workspace Dataset Attributes to Catalog Entry Data

 # Description
 This script takes the workspace dataset attributes and attempts to map them to similar fields in the data catalog service as snapshots.

 # Dataset Attributes
-An example workspace with attributes can be found [here](src/data/workspace-cleanAttributes.js.displayLibraryAttributes).
+An example workspace with attributes can be found [here](https://github.com/DataBiosphere/terra-ui/blob/dev/src/data/workspace-attributes.js#2), under the variable `displayLibraryAttributes`.

 The request made to retrieve the workspace details is an XHR request to rawls to retrieve the workspace information.
 The basic structure of the return of the call looks like: